 The Effect of Alcohol on the Bladder

-The effects of alcohol on the bladder don’t go unnoticed.
+The impact of alcohol on the bladder doesn’t go unnoticed.
 For example, after a few pints, you’ll find that you have to hit the loo more often than normal.
 That’s usually not the problem itself but the dehydration caused by the alcohol is.
 As we know, water is vital to our well being and that dehydration leads to more concentrated urine, which in turn can cause urinary tract and kidney infections.

 Incontinence can also be a byproduct as your bladder can be stimulated by all of the alcoholic beverages.
 So can diarrhoea and constipation as your bowels can also be affected, according to the guide published by incontinence experts HARTMANN Direct.